-Most cases of psoriasis can be managed on topical treatment with vitamin D analogues, corticosteroids or combination products.
-Nowadays, the topical treatments come in a variety of formulations such as creams, ointments or gel, to meet the individual patient’s preferences.
+Psoriasis can be managed using topical treatment with vitamin D analogues, corticosteroids or combination products.
+Nowadays, the topical treatments come in a variety of formulations such as creams, ointments or gels, to meet the individual patient’s preferences.

-Depending on the extension and severity of the disease, other treatment options are phototherapy with ultraviolet radiation or systemic therapy such as methotrexate, cyclosporine or anti-TNF-α.
-Read more about psoriasis and therapies.
+Depending on the extension and severity of the disease, other treatment options are phototherapy with ultraviolet radiation, systemic therapy (e.g. oral tablets) or biologic treatments (via injections).

 1. World Health Organization.
 Global report on psoriasis.
 Available at: http://apps.who.int/iris/bitstream/10665/204417/1/9789241565189_eng.pdf [Accessed June 2017]

 2. The International Federation of Psoriasis Associations.
 World Psoriasis Day.
 Available from: https://ifpa-pso.com/our-actions/world-psoriasis-day/ [Accessed July 2017]

 3. Strober B, et al. J Am Acad Dermatol.
 2016; 75:77–81

 4. Reich K. Eur Acad Dermatol Venereol.
 2012; 26(2):3-11

 5. Kimball AB, et al. Br J Dermatol.
 2014;171(1):137-147